ergo-services/ergo/README.md

 ok  	github.com/halturin/ergo	120.720s
 ```

+it means we have around 25000 sync rps via localhost for simple data and around 4Gbit/sec for 1Mb messages

 #### Parallel GenServer.Call using 120 pairs of processes running on a single and two nodes

 ```